-FCC will allow AT&T to withdraw application for approval of T-Mobile acquisitionAlex Wagner - Deputy Managing Editor, News Desk
+FCC will allow AT&T to withdraw application for approval of T-Mobile acquisitionAlex Wagner - Editorial Director of News and Content

 Good news for AT&T from the FCC today (for a change) as the agency has announced that it will indeed allow the withdrawal of AT&T's application for approval of its T-Mobile acquisition.
 AT&T announced that it would be withdrawing the application last week, but since then there have been some concerns about whether or not the FCC would actually allow the withdrawal to happen.